Spring into Boating Season

 - On-Water Towing Coverage ranging from $50 to $500 is available to reimburse you if your boat becomes disabled and must be towed back to the dock or marina.

-On behalf of The IMT Group, we would like to wish you a happy and safe boating season!
+On behalf of IMT Insurance, we would like to wish you a happy and safe boating season!

 This article represents a brief summary of coverage.
 Review the actual policy for additional details on coverages, terms, limits, conditions, and exclusions.